ssmolkin1/company-solidity/README.md

 In a word, smart.
 The completion suggestions are *not context dependent*.

 ### Something to watch out for
-`company-mode` teats `.` as the end of a word, and will cut off compeletion suggestions when you type a `.`.
+`company-mode` treats `.` as the end of a word, and will cut off compeletion suggestions when you type a `.`.
 So, when you've typed `msg` you will get `msg.sender`, `msg.value` etc. as completion suggestions.
 However, as soon as you type `msg.`, the suggestions will disappear.

 ## Installation